 Both independent and big-name books and movies are reviewed here.
 At this blog, you can also find free books, proofreading services, and a section just for kids.

 Science Fiction and Fantasy Podcasts

-Producer, designer and writer Rose Eveleth hosts this monthly podcast that explores possible future scenarios.
-If you’ve ever wondered what would happen if farmers were replaced by robots, then you need to listen to this.
+Producer, designer, and writer Rose Eveleth hosts this monthly podcast that explores possible future scenarios.
+If you’ve ever wondered what would happen if robots replaced farmers, then you need to listen to this.

 Twin Peaks fans, you’ll want to check this out.
 Welcome to Night Vale is a story-based serial podcast set in the fictional town of Night Vale.
 Here, nothing is as it seems.

-Anyone who’s as passionate about science, history and technology as they are about science fiction and fantasy will appreciate this podcast.
-It includes great reviews of books and movies, but its real claim to fame is its regular interviews with sci-fi and fantasy superstars such as George R.R.
-Martin, Philip Pullman and Lemony Snicket.
+Anyone who’s as passionate about science, history, and technology as they are about science fiction and fantasy will appreciate this podcast.
+It includes great reviews of books and movies, but its real claim to fame are regular interviews with sci-fi and fantasy superstars like George R.R.
+Martin, Philip Pullman, and Lemony Snicket.